 Q5.
 Ask developers what they know about Google’s Webmaster Guidelines.

 Q6.
-Ask developers to sign a contract that includes improving mobile site after launch.
+Ask developers to sign a contract that includes improving the mobile site after launch.

 Frequently asked questions:

-Statistics shows that more users are going for “mobile only”.
+Statistics show that more users are going for “mobile-only”.
 As a result, a non-mobile-friendly website may not see many visitors from mobile users.

-Google suggest a minimum of 7mm width/height for primary tap targets (e.g. buttons, form fields, or links) and a minimum margin of 5mm between secondary tap targets.
+Google suggests a minimum of 7mm width/height for primary tap targets (e.g. buttons, form fields, or links) and a minimum margin of 5mm between secondary tap targets.